vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300379100 | inches

 ### Material
 The artwork is constructed out of various materials.
-Model the the material used to create the art itself (eg. paint) as property of the artwork itself.
+Model the material that is used to create the art itself (eg. paint) as a property of the artwork.
 For the support material (eg. the canvas) see the pattern Support material.

 ```json
 {